 Banana vs Orange - Health impact and Nutrition Comparison

-Nevertheless, bananas and oranges are extremely healthy and delicious.
-Bananas grow in tropical climates, the plants look like trees but are giant herbs related to lilies.
-Oranges grow in subtropical and tropical climates, plants look like trees․
+Nevertheless, bananas and oranges are incredibly healthy and delicious.
+Bananas grow in tropical climates.
+The plants look like trees but are giant herbs related to lilies.
+Oranges grow in subtropical and tropical climates; plants look like trees․

-Bananas (Musa acuminate) belong to the Musa genus, therefore they are known as fruits and as vegetables .
-Oranges (Citrus X sinensis) belong to the Citrus genus, it is the fruit of various citrus species .
+Bananas (Musa acuminate) belong to the Musa genus; therefore, they are known as fruits and vegetables .
+Oranges (Citrus X Sinensis) belong to the Citrus genus; it is the fruit of various citrus species .
 There are hundreds of different types of these fruits.

 The most well-known orange species are Navel Orange and Blood Orange.
 Navel oranges are the most popular kinds of oranges.
-They can be used in salads, lemonades, etc. Blood oranges are sweeter than other oranges.
-Their juice is delicious, but because it is quite a bit sweeter than classic orange juice .
+You can use navel oranges in salads, lemonades, etc. Blood oranges are sweeter than other oranges.
+Their juice is delicious, but it is sweeter than classic orange juice .

-The most well-known banana species are Cavendish Bananas and Lady's Finger Bananas.
+The most well-known banana species are Cavendish Bananas and Lady’s Finger Bananas.
 Cavendish bananas are the most common variety.
 They are the long yellow, slightly sweet bananas at supermarkets around the world.
-Lady's Finger bananas are smaller and sweeter than the other types of this fruit.
-They can be used in the same way, but make particularly portion-controlled snacks, especially for kids .
+Lady’s Finger bananas are smaller and sweeter than the other types of this fruit.
+They can be used similarly but make particularly portion-controlled snacks, especially for kids .

-Overall, bananas contain more calories, but hold very little proteins and no fat, each banana has about 89 calories and, while orange contains 47 calories and almost no fat.
+Overall, bananas contain more calories but hold fewer proteins and no fat; each banana has about 89 calories, while orange contains 47 calories and almost no fat.

 The amount of food energy in each banana is 371 KJ per 100g, while in each orange is 197 KJ per 100g.